An Expert in Your Niche

 f – Visit museums, art galleries, bricks and mortar shops, exhibitions and anything else that relates to your niche

 Take every opportunity to immerse yourself in your field.
 If you sell Ancient Egyptian inspired jewellery then being able to talk about your own trip to Egypt will carry a lot of authority.
-If you are a watercolour artist, having been too big art galleries to see the works of famous artists of the past will bring you many benefits.
-Think about what opportunities could present themselves for your particular niche, and try to take whichever ones you can.
+If you are a watercolour artist, having been to big art galleries to see the works of famous artists of the past will bring you many benefits.

 Oh, and don’t feel bad if you are not in a position to travel right now.
 Remember, you really do not need to do all the things on this list to become an expert in your niche.